 24th Special Tactics Squadron is the secretive Tier 1 unit and one of the United States Air Force Special Operations Command (AFSOC).
-The U.S. Air Force Tier 1 component to Joint Special Operations Command (JSOC) alongside SEAL Team 6 – DEVGRU, Delta Force, and Intelligence Support Activity (ISA).
+The U.S. Air Force Tier 1 component to Joint Special Operations Command (JSOC) alongside SEAL Team 6 (ST6, DEVGRU), Delta Force, and Intelligence Support Activity (ISA).

 The unit HQ is at Pope Field, North Carolina.
-The 24th Special Tactics Squadron operators are generally elite forward air controllers who accompany the ST6, Delta Force, etc. and coordinate the delivery of air support and their extraction if necessary.
+The 24th Special Tactics Squadron operators are generally elite forward air controllers who accompany the ST6, Delta Force, etc., and coordinate air support delivery and extraction if necessary.
 Because they need to accompany the “operators,” they need to master the same skills.

 24th Special Tactics Squadron operators are also trained in conducting classified and clandestine operations such as direct action, counter-terrorism, counter-insurgency, hostage rescue, and special reconnaissance.

 The unit has some of the best trained, most experienced personnel that can direct close air support and administer combat medicine in the field.
-In fact, many other Special Missions Units do not have their own JTACs or Combat Medics – they rely on the Airmen with the 24th Special Tactics Squadron.
+Many other Special Missions Units do not have their own JTACs or Combat Medics – they rely on the Airmen with the 24th Special Tactics Squadron.

 Selection and training

 The Pararescuemen specialize in going behind enemy lines to recover downed aircrews and extract and provide medical care for Special Operations personnel.
-They’re trained in immediate combat trauma care, as well as recovery methods and combat skills.
+They’re trained in immediate combat trauma care and recovery methods and combat skills.

-How special they are; there are some inside stories that most Tier 1 unit, when are deployed to a certain mission, want to have the 24 Special Tactics Squadron for any rescue they would need.
+How special they are; there are some inside stories that most Tier 1 units, when deployed to a certain mission, want to have the 24 Special Tactics Squadron for any rescue they need.

 History and engagement